Sei-logo

 Title

-Unintended permanent chain split requiring hard fork (network partition requiring hard fork)
+Unintended permanent chain split requiring hard fork to resolve (network partition with no automatic recovery)

 Severity